-We have audited the accompanying consolidated financial statements of XP Inc. (the "Company") and its subsidiaries, which comprise the consolidated balance sheets as at December 31, 2022 and the consolidated statements of income and of comprehensive income, of changes in equity and of cash flows for the year then ended, and notes to the financial statements, including significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of XP Inc. (the "Company") and its subsidiaries, which comprise the consolidated balance sheet as at December 31, 2023 and the consolidated statements of income and of comprehensive income, of changes in equity and of cash flows for the year then ended, and notes to the financial statements, including material accounting policies and other explanatory information.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of XP Inc. and its subsidiaries as at December 31, 2022, and their financial performance and their cash flows for the year then ended, in accordance with the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Company and its subsidiaries as at December 31, 2023, and their financial performance and their cash flows for the year then ended, in accordance with the International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) (currently described as "IFRS Accounting Standards" by the IFRS Foundation).